Metaverse seeps in.

 We have been obsessed with flying cars.
 We made movies featuring it.
 Some of the smartest humans have been hard at work to make this dream a reality.
 Yet, many entrepreneurs tried and failed to market a truly ubiquitous flying car.

-UPI didn’t inspire passions like flying cars did.
-It came into our lives with stealth, as a benign utility to earn a few freebies and offers.
+UPI didn’t inspire passions as flying cars did.
+It came into our lives with stealth, as a benign utility.
 And now it sits almost at the center of our economic lives.

 What does this tell us?